nedimorta/competitive-programming/HackerRank/domains/data-structures/arrays/medium/Sparse_Arrays/Sparse_Arrays.md

 matchingStrings has the following parameters:

--string strings[n] - an array of strings to search -string queries[q] - an array of query strings
+- string strings[n] - an array of strings to search
+- string queries[q] - an array of query strings

 ##Returns

--int[q]: an array of results for each query
+- int[q]: an array of results for each query

 ## Input Format